rstacruz/ractive-promise-alt/Readme.md

  * `result` - this will be the result of a successful promise. it will be absent in the case of an error.
  * `error` - this will be the result of a failing promise.
+ * `progress` - if the promise emits a progress update, the progress is reported here.

 ### Usage